cloudwalk/android-pos-pinpadservice/README.md

 have a deeper understanding on how to make requests and handle its responses.

 Made available in its own installable package, the Pinpad Service can be shared by several applications and updated independently.
-The Library that pairs with it helps to hide the complexity of handling the service, as well as AIDL restrictions.

-Check the [DEMO application](#demo-application) for an example on how to consume the Pinpad Service using the associated Pinpad Library.
+The Library that pairs with it helps to hide the complexity of handling the service, as well as AIDL restrictions (check the [DEMO application](#demo-application) for an example on how to consume the Pinpad Service using the associated Pinpad Library).

 ## Project dependencies